njamster/split_flap/README.md

 # <img src="./icon.png" width="24px"> SplitFlap

-A Control node that emulates a [split-flap display](https://en.wikipedia.org/wiki/Split-flap_display).
-It steps through a predefined sequence of characters until it reaches the target.
-Each character is split into two halves and when the current character changes, the upper half will drop down.
+A control that emulates a [split-flap display](https://en.wikipedia.org/wiki/Split-flap_display).
+It steps through a fixed array of characters (predefined by the user) until it reaches the target character.
+Each character gets vertically split into two halves, and when the current character changes, the upper half will drop down.

 # Demo